 If you want to be prepared for any project management challenges – specifically in reporting and communication with your board or other superiors – define your most challenging goals.

-What are the most common project management challenges of software development from a Founder's and Project Owner's perspective?
+What are the most common project challenges from a Manager’s perspective?